Loading...

 About this article

-This article is based on publicly available legislative documents, government backgrounders, and expert analysis.
 Parliament Audit is non-partisan and does not endorse or oppose any legislation.
-All sources are linked above.
+This article is based on publicly available legislative documents and parliamentary records; all sources are linked above.

 You're welcome to run this article in full on your newsroom, blog, newsletter, or paper.
 Keep the byline and the link back to parliamentaudit.ca.
 See the full terms.